"Yoga chitta Vritti nirodha" Yoga is the restriction of the fluctuations of the mind

-Dionne loves to create a friendly flowing yoga class suitable for all.
+Dionne creates a friendly flowing yoga class suitable for all.
 Dionne strongly believes that a regular yoga practice heals the body and the mind and can aid recovery, physical and emotional, from the curve balls life throws at us.

-As a yoga teacher there’s nothing Dionne loves more than seeing the benefits yoga can bring to people, regardless of their ability, age and circumstances."
-Please come along, take a deep breath, say hello and give my class a try.
-Namaste x "
+As a yoga teacher there’s nothing Dionne loves more than seeing the benefits yoga can bring to people, regardless of their ability, age and circumstances.

 Carla has been teaching Hatha Yoga, for over fours years.
 During her classes she breaks the session down into three segments; Relaxing warm up, Yoga asana , then into a relaxing cool down and meditation.